Home Pottery Studio Set Up Guide

 Banding Wheel or Turntable

 A Banding wheel (Turntable) is used for glazing, decorating, carving, hand building, and sculpting.
-Allowing you to easily view and work on your piece without moving it around with your hands.
+Allowing you to easily view and work on your piece without moving it by hand.

 Brushes

 Aside from applying glaze and underglaze on your pots, you can also use brushes to carry water and slip to specific areas when you are molding the clay.
-When looking for brushes, it’s best to get them in sets because of all and different ways you will use the brushes and size of your pottery.
+When looking for brushes, it’s best to get them in sets because of the different ways you will use them and the size of your pottery.
 My list of Glaze Brushes and Sets will help you choose the best brushes for you.

 Plan Your Space

-Once you have all the tools that you need, the last step in setting up and organizing your pottery studio is planning your workspace.
-When planning your studio, having separate areas to work on different processes of potting is just as important as the space that you have.
+Once you have all the tools you need, the last step in setting up and organizing your pottery studio is to plan your workspace.
+When planning your studio, having separate areas for different potting processes is just as important as the space you have.

 Your pottery studio can be an extra room in your house or a corner in your garage.
 It can be small, but it should never be a reason to be unorganized.
-You have to follow the flow of the process when setting up different work stations, to keep everything in place.
+You have to follow the process flow when setting up different workstations to keep everything in place.

 Remember that potting can be a messy business, but you can plan your workflow to make it manageable.